losrobbos/data-modeling-guide/relationship-types/README.md

 Often NESTING the data in the parent is used.

-For example social media profile links of a user:
+Example social media profile links of a user:

 ```
 {